There are lots of different ethical labels in the market and you might be wondering how you should choose one over another.

 Farmers and workers sit on our board

 The international Fairtrade system is governed by the General Assembly and the Board of Directors.
 50% of the General Assembly is made up of representatives from farmer and worker organisations.
 Four out of eleven board members are also producer representatives.
-Through the Board and its committees, they are make decisions on overall strategy, use of resources and setting prices, premiums and standards.
+Through the Board and its committees, they make decisions on overall strategy, use of resources and setting prices, premiums and standards.

 No other schemes give farmers this much say in how the organisation is run.
 When comparing schemes look at who actually makes the decisions and in whose interests they are working – is it the farmers or the companies who buy from them?